This document is an overview and FAQ of Advanced Queries or Groupings in Audience Selector.

 You can remove the grouping by clicking the x icon between the grouped fields.

 There is no limit to how many items can be groups together at a single level.

-Yes, you can create up to two nested groupings or two levels of groupings.
+You can create up to two nested groupings or two levels of groupings.
 The image below show two levels of groupings.
 The innermost grouping in the white box and the second level of grouping in the gray box.

-In the example below the query would…
+In the example below, the query would…